-Employees who have adverse actions taken against them shall lose their right to hold a bid position and/or to bid on any positions for a period of up to six (6) months if such position or bid is meaningfully related to the cause of action.
-If, on appeal, the employee is exonerated, his/her right to bid and/or hold positions shall be restored.
-Employees who are charged with wrongdoing, which is also grounds for adverse action, may lose their right to bid and/or hold a bid position for a period of up to six (6) months, if such position or bid is meaningfully related to the cause of action.
+Employees who have adverse actions taken against them shall lose the right to hold a bid position and/or to bid on any positions for a period of up to six (6) months if such position or bid is meaningfully related to the cause of action.
+If, on appeal, the employee is exonerated, the employee's right to bid and/or hold positions shall be restored.
+Employees who are charged with wrongdoing, which is also grounds for adverse action, may lose the employee's right to bid and/or hold a bid position for a period of up to six (6) months, if such position or bid is meaningfully related to the cause of action.